graffardi/raycast-trello-mm/README.md

-# raycast-trello-mm
+# Raycast Trello MM

-This repository contains the code for a Raycast x Trello integration.
+This repository contains the code for a Raycast x Trello integration for Monkey Management. 🐒